yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/containers.md

 ## Mesh data types

-The mesh data types are all templated on a common base class: `MeshData<E,T>`, where `E` is an element pointer type (such as `VertexPtr`) and `T` is a scalar type (such as `double`).
+The mesh data types are all templated on a common base class: `MeshData<E,T>`, where `E` is an element pointer type (such as `Vertex`) and `T` is a scalar type (such as `double`).
 The first template argument should usually be omitted in user code; the various element containers are all typedef'd with concise names as follows:

 - `VertexData<T>` data at vertices
 - `HalfedgeData<T>` data at (interior and exterior) halfedges